 - Preheat oven to 400 degrees

-- Grate 6 to 8 russet potatoes (may be done with or without skins) Place a small part ( no more than 2 cups) into a clean dish towel or cheesecloth — using a firm squeezing motion remove all the excess water from potatoes and place in a large glass dish.
+- Grate 6 to 8 russet potatoes (may be done with or without skins) Place a small part no more than 2 cups of potatoes in a clean dish towel or cheesecloth — using a firm squeezing motion remove all the excess water from potatoes and place in a large glass dish.

-- Place the baking sheet in a preheated oven of 400 degrees.
+- Place the baking sheet in a preheated oven at 400 degrees F.